 You can share any initiative by making the initiative link available to your volunteers.
 The initiative link is located in the top right-hand corner of the Create/Edit Initiative page.
 (To access this page, go to Volunteerism > Needs, click Initiatives, and then click on an initiative.
 For a new initiative, the link does not appear until the initiative has been created.)

-No. Any need can be private, regardless or whether or not it is associated with an initiative.
+No. Any need can be private, regardless of whether or not it is associated with an initiative.
 Click here to learn how to make a need private.

 An organization would typically use public initiatives with public needs for volunteer events such as Stuff the Bus and MLK Day that are open to everyone.

 An agency manager cannot select initiatives by default, but you can change your site settings to allow it.
-If agency managers do have that option, they will be able to choose any initiative, regardless of whether it is public or private.
-If your site is a "hub" feeding data to another site and your agencies can select initiatives, they will also be able to select from the other site's initiatives.
+If agency managers do have that option, they will be able to choose any initiative for the need.